Crime Prevention I

 Tactical De-escalation involves using techniques to reduce the intensity of an encounter with a suspect and enable an officer to have additional options to gain voluntary compliance or mitigate the need to use a higher level of force while maintaining control of the situation.
 (Los Angeles Police Department Use of Force-Tactics Directive)

-The student will review information from the Basic Peace Officer Crisis Intervention Training and take their learning to the next level with information on all aspects of crisis intervention for the law enforcement officer.
+The student will review information from the Basic Peace Officer Crisis Intervention Training and take their learning to the next level by learning about all aspects of crisis intervention for law enforcement officers.

 Topics Covered: Mental Health Awareness, Effective Communication Skills, Crisis Management, Overcoming Adversity